 Watching Manam with my family felt like a beautiful journey through time.
 The story weaves reincarnation, love, and family bonds across generations, with the Akkineni family shining in every scene.
 It’s rare to see a movie blend humour and emotions so well.

-The climax left us teary-eyed but smiling.
+The climax left us teary eyed but smiling.
 Samantha’s energy and Nagarjuna’s charm make this a must-watch.
 It’s the kind of film you discuss with your parents over dinner!

 Behind-the-Scenes Insights: